briggsreschke/geo-json/README.md

 - National (NP), State (SP), and National Forest (NF) campgrounds.
 - Lighthouses by state
-- Poets in the United States
+- Poets from the United States

+All data in familiar csv, json and geojson formats